alinja/snipsa/README.md

 This script imports the ISOGG database to the internal format that is used by haploy_find.py.
 It needs CrossMap (`pip3 install CrossMap`), conversion chain file (`crossmap/GRCh38_to_NCBI36.chain.gz`) and the ISOGG spreadsheet in csv format (`'SNP Index - Human.csv'`).
 Outputs a `haploy_map.txt` file which is used by haploy_find.py.
-See haploy.py for details.
+See haploy.py for details on other required input files.

 ## haploy_anno_import.py